 For people with intellectual disabilities, the benefits of Special Olympics include:

 Special Olympics athletes carry these benefits into their daily lives at home, in the classroom, on the job and in the community.
 For athletes, Special Olympics provides a gateway to empowerment, competence, acceptance and joy.

 “My favorite part of Special Olympics is how many opportunities it has given me.
 I have been able to try different sports and make new friends.
 I get to travel to new places and tell people about all of my fun experiences.
 I love Special Olympics!”

 Be a Champion

 There are many ways you can make a difference in the lives of Special Olympics Iowa athletes:

 - Attend events and cheer on the athletes

 - Participate in fundraising events (Polar Plunge, Plane Pull, Over the Edge and more!)

-In 2014, more than 15,000 volunteers helped make nearly 90 competitions throughout all 99 counties in Iowa possible for over 13,600 athletes and Unified Sports partners.
+In 2022, more than 3,000 volunteers helped make 54 competitions throughout all 99 counties in Iowa possible for over 14,860 athletes and Unified partners.
 Make today the day you become a champion!